 You can also find the same kinds of indexes for bonds.
 Bonds for the entire US market or bonds from all over the world.
-You can also find indexes for specific sector the industry (Technology or Banking).
-And you can find indices about stocks that pay a large dividends.
+You can also find indexes for a specific sector the industry (Technology or Banking for instance).
+And you can find indices about stocks that pay large dividends.

 When you choose a passive mutual fund, you basically choose the index you want to follow.
 However, there are several mutual funds for each index.
 Since they are all investing in the same stocks, the best option is to choose the cheapest one.
 You also have to consider the size of the fund.
 It is generally better to invest in a large fund.

 Now you should understand that mutual funds are a very good option for investing.
 They are a great tool for diversification.
 Index funds (passive funds) are generally very cheap and contain a large number of stocks (or bonds).

 Personally, most of my portfolio follows the FTSE Global All Cap Index.
 It means that I am investing in the entire world stock market.
 You can take a look at my portfolio.
 And it is not more difficult for me.
 I just have to buy shares of the fund each month to invest in the world market.

 Now, what if your bank does not offer your good funds?
 You will soon see that most banks do not offer cheap passive indexing funds.
 Why?
 Simply because they want to make more money out of you!
 So what is the solution?
 Exchange Traded Funds (ETFs) are the solution.